mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/experimental.md

 : Unauthenticate from Firebase.

-   Firebase keeps track of credentials in a cache in shared_prefs It will re-use these credentials as long as they are valid.
+   Firebase keeps track of credentials in a cache in shared_prefs It will reuse these credentials as long as they are valid.
 Given That we retrieve a FirebaseToken with a version long life, this will effectively be forever.
 Shared_prefs survive an application update and depending on how backup is configured on a device, it might survive